Viliami/Casio-FakeOS/README.md

 Look at the right window in the FA-124 program, instead of clicking on the button on the far left like in step 2(the "Connect" button), you are going to be clicking on the button on the far left.
 It is called the "Storage" button.
 It has a bit of green in the icon.

-Next you are going to drag the "FAKEOS.G1A" file into the left window, on top of the "Default" directory on the left window.
+Next, drag the "FAKEOS.G1A" file into the left window, on top of the "Default" directory on the left window.

 Once it is copied it should show up on the left window.
 Drag the "FAKEOS.G1A" file from the left window to the right window in the "Default directory". (the right window shows the programs in your calculator)
 When it is done copying click the "Disconnect" button, which is just to the right of the "Connect" button.
 Press exit on your calculator.
 Disconnect it from the calculator and the program should now appear in your menu.
 The icon has the words "debug".

-##About The Source code
+## About The Source code

 The menu pictures are stored in C 32-bit int arrays.
 The pixels are first converted to a binary array, and then the binary number is converted